gitrust/typescript-sandbox/README.md

 ## Typescript List

-This list contains some text excerpts and type script keywords which I found important when reading the type script documentation
+This list contains some text excerpts and typescript keywords which I found important when reading the type script documentation

 - https://www.typescriptlang.org/docs
 - Typescript is a superset of Javascript